dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow_Projects/ETL_Weather_Data/ReadMe.md

-# ETL Data Analysis for Calgary Weather Data with Airflow, MySQL, and Tableau
+# ETL Data Analysis for Calgary Weather Data with Airflow, MySQL, Git API and Tableau

 This project utilizes Apache Airflow and Dbt to orchestrate and automate the availability of Calgary weather data from an Open Weather API, extract the data, transform and load the data in MySQL, and visualize the weather information with Tableau.
 The data extraction is scheduled hourly, and the resulting files are concatenated into a single CSV file.
 The data is also loaded into a MySQL database in parallel.
 The database is connected to Tableau to visualize the weather information.